IMIO/ploneconf2025_from_jenkins_to_gha/slides.md

 - xx obsolete (removed)
 - xx merged (duplicates)
 - xx rewritten from scratch
-- xx migrated mostly as-is
+- xx migrated mostly as-is -->

 ---

 ## Talking to Teams

 Questions we asked:
-1. What does "green" mean for you?
-2. Which branches matter?
-3. Release cadence?
-4. Deployment anxiety triggers?
-5. Secrets / compliance needs?

-Result → unified mental model + acceptance.
+1. Does the actual workflow still suits your needs ?
+2. How would you improve it ?

 Qu'est-ce qui trigger quoi ?
 Est-ce toujours utile ?
 Comment sont lancés les tests ? (buildout & co)